-Galaxia Gutenberg RIGHTS LIST FICTION
+Galaxia Gutenberg RIGHTS LIST FIGTION

 Vicente Luis Mora

 Born in Córdoba in 1970, he is a writer, literary critic and professor.
-His latest books are the novel Fred Cabeza de Vaca (Sexto Piso, 2017), the poems books Mecánica (Hiperión, 2021) and Serie (Pre-Textos, 2015), the essay La huida de la imaginación (Pre-Textos, 2019), a monography El sujeto boscoso (Iberoamericana Vervuert, 2016), the book of aphorisms Nanomoralia (Isla de Siltolá, 2017), and the anthology La cuarta persona del plural.
+He has published the novel Fred Cabeza de Vaca (Sexto Piso, 2017), the poetry collections Mecánica (Hiperión, 2021) and Serie (Pre-Textos, 2015), the essay La huida de la imaginación (Pre-Textos, 2019), the monography El sujeto boscoso (Iberoamericana Vervuert, 2016), the books of aphorisms Nanomoralia (Isla de Siltolá, 2017) and Teoría (Mixtura, 2022) and the anthology La cuarta persona del plural.
 Antología de poesía española contemporánea (Vaso Roto, 2016).
 He has also adventured into theatre, hoax (Quimera 322, 2010), digital literature and literary critique in his blog Diario de lecturas.
-His novel, Centroeuropa, published by Galaxia Gutenberg in 2020, was acclaimed by both critics and readers and received the Malaga Prize.
-In 2022, it has been published Circular 22 also in Galaxia Gutenberg, a creative project that has writen over 25 years.
-According to Mora, "during that quarter of a century, other corners of my mind generated other narrative books.
-None of them have anything to do with the others, they are radically different works, they seem to be by different authors, and perhaps they are."
+His novel, Centroeuropa (Galaxia Gutenberg, 2020), was acclaimed by both critics and readers and received the Malaga Prize.
+In 2022, it has been published Circular 22 also in Galaxia Gutenberg, a creative project writen over 25 years.

-- \ Malaga Prize 2019
+- Malaga Prize 2019

-- \ Finalist XVI Dulce Chacón Novel Award 2021
+- Finalist XVI Dulce Chacón Novel Award 2021

-- \ Nollegiu Award 2022
+- Nollegiu Award 2022

-- \ PEN Translates Award 2022
+- PEN Translates Award 2022

-LAST TITLES PUBLISHED IN GALAXIA GUTENBERG

-2020 Centroeuropa (Mitteleuropa)2022 Circular 22 (Circular 22)2024 Cúbit (Qubit)
+LAST TITLES PUBLISHED IN GALAXIA GUTENBERG 2020 Centroeuropa (Mitteleuropa) 2022 Circular 22 (Circular 22) 2024 Cúbit (Qubit)

-"I think in a hybrid way, beyond the fact of what genre I am writing in this instant.
+I think in a hybrid way, beyond the fact of what genre I am writing in this instant.
 The hybridity penetrates my writing.
 I write from that formal freedom.
-My writing is the maximum expression of that freedom that I have wanted to have."
+My writing is the maximum expression of that freedom that I have wanted to have.

-\Luis Vicente Mora
+Vicente Luis Mora